reubenharry/website/content/blog/languagemodels.md

 ----

-Now it is true that to produce that nonsense sentence in the second example, it is *merely* producing words which are likely, according to its learned distribution, to follow the prompt "Produce a grammatically correct sentence where each word is really unlikely.", but is that really *mere* prediction?
+Now it is true that to produce that nonsense sentence in the second example, GPTChat is *merely* producing words which are likely, according to its learned distribution, to follow the prompt "Produce a grammatically correct sentence where each word is really unlikely.", but is that really *mere* prediction?

 It is also easy to convince yourself that *mere* prediction could not be able to summarize a book: